Davincii254/phase-0-completing-assignments/README.md

 Forking is a process which creates an exact copy of a collection of code and files.
-Once you've created a fork on your own GitHub account, you will be able to edit the files in the repository and write your own code solution without interfering with the original copy.
+Once you've created a fork on your own GitHub account, you will be able to edit the files in the repository and write your own code solution without interfering with the original copy

 Once your fork is ready, the next step is to download (**clone**) your new repository to your local machine.